therealexpertai/nlapi-java/README.md

         return new Authentication(authenticator);
     }

-    //Method for selecting the resource to be call by the API;
-    //as today, the API provides the standard context only, and
-    //five languages such as English, French, Spanish, German and Italian public static Analyzer createAnalyzer() throws Exception {
+    //Method for selecting the API resource to be requested. public static Analyzer createAnalyzer() throws Exception {
         return new Analyzer(AnalyzerConfig.builder()
             .withVersion(API.Versions.V2)